arunhari82/activelearning-demo/README.md

 # Active Learning demo on Openshift

 This is active learning demo using Label Studio and LabelStudio ML backend.
-This demo trains a model for vegetable classfication and also model is actively trained from label studio.
+This demo trains a model for vegetable classification and also model is actively trained from label studio.

 ## References